 The ‘Comments’ or ‘Other comments’ section in a grading report is reserved for stuff that the laboratory wants you to know about yet cannot be properly represented in other sections of the report.

 Broadly speaking, most of the information placed in the comments section is regarded as minor and don’t usually impact the appearance of the diamond.

-With that said, there are cases whereby comments are deemed acceptable and unacceptable in my professional opinion.
+That said, there are cases where comments are deemed acceptable and unacceptable in my professional opinion.

-Whether a comment is malignant and benign largely depends on which lab graded the diamond, the size of the stone, clarity grades assigned and depends on a case by case basis.
+Whether a comment is malignant and benign largely depends on which lab graded the diamond, the size of the stone and clarity grades assigned.
+Hence, it depends on a case by case basis.

 As I mentioned earlier, every diamond is different.
 For clarity grades of VS2 or better, you will most likely be safe.
 If you see such comments on your GIA report for stones with SI1 or lower, my best advice is to get someone trained to eyeball the diamond before purchase.

 Internal laser drilling not shown – Be on the lookout for remarks and any mentions of laser drill holes.
 The presence of these features indicates a clarity enhanced diamond and that the stone was treated artificially.

 For diamonds with VS2 or higher grades, such comments require a case by case analysis.
-The best way to determine any negative effects is to examine the diamond physically and seek the help of a professional.
+The best way to determine any negative effects is to examine the diamond physically or seek the help of a professional.

 Grade setting remarks like patches of color are uncommon occurrences.

-I want to stress the importance of asking the jeweler for clarification if you see anything that isn’t clear.
+I want to stress the importance of asking the jeweler for clarification if you see anything in the grading certificate that isn’t clear.
 If the jeweler himself is unsure or gives an ambiguous answer, switch your jeweler or opt for an independent appraiser.

-However, if you come across other comments that aren’t listed here or if you need my second opinion on a stone, feel free to leave me a message below.<< Prev Page
+However, if you come across other comments that aren’t listed here or need my second opinion on a stone, feel free to leave me a message below.<< Prev Page